-The tricks of the trade that I’m going to share in this blog post are those that I personally curated from the experts of blog outreach, and I am 100% confident that these will help you get a good number of really high-quality backlinks in 2022.
+The tricks of the trade that we’re going to share in this blog post are those that we curated from the experts of blog outreach, and we are 100% confident that these will help you get a good number of high-quality backlinks in 2022.
 Here you go in your pursuit of blogger outreach link building.

 - Add Some Evidence + Demo to Your Email